Heartland Express, Inc. (NASDAQ:HTLD) Expected to Post Earnings of $0.27 Per Share

-Equities research analysts expect that Heartland Express, Inc. (NASDAQ:HTLD) will report $0.27 earnings per share (EPS) for the current fiscal quarter, Zacks Investment Research reports.
-Three analysts have issued estimates for Heartland Express’ earnings, with estimates ranging from $0.25 to $0.28.
-Heartland Express reported earnings per share of $0.24 during the same quarter last year, which suggests a positive year over year growth rate of 12.5%.
-The firm is scheduled to issue its next quarterly earnings results on Thursday, July 15th.
+Wall Street analysts forecast that Heartland Express, Inc. (NASDAQ:HTLD) will announce earnings of $0.27 per share for the current quarter, according to Zacks.
+Three analysts have made estimates for Heartland Express’ earnings, with the highest EPS estimate coming in at $0.28 and the lowest estimate coming in at $0.25.
+Heartland Express posted earnings of $0.24 per share during the same quarter last year, which suggests a positive year-over-year growth rate of 12.5%.
+The firm is expected to announce its next earnings report on Thursday, July 15th.

-According to Zacks, analysts expect that Heartland Express will report full year earnings of $0.98 per share for the current year, with EPS estimates ranging from $0.90 to $1.01.
-For the next year, analysts anticipate that the firm will report earnings of $1.06 per share, with EPS estimates ranging from $1.00 to $1.12.
-Zacks Investment Research’s EPS averages are an average based on a survey of research analysts that that provide coverage for Heartland Express.
+On average, analysts expect that Heartland Express will report full-year earnings of $0.98 per share for the current fiscal year, with EPS estimates ranging from $0.90 to $1.01.
+For the next financial year, analysts expect that the company will report earnings of $1.06 per share, with EPS estimates ranging from $1.00 to $1.12.
+Zacks’ EPS calculations are a mean average based on a survey of sell-side research analysts that that provide coverage for Heartland Express.

-Heartland Express (NASDAQ:HTLD) last announced its quarterly earnings data on Tuesday, April 20th.
-The transportation company reported $0.17 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.18 by ($0.01).
+Heartland Express (NASDAQ:HTLD) last issued its earnings results on Tuesday, April 20th.
+The transportation company reported $0.17 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.18 by ($0.01).
+The company had revenue of $152.40 million during the quarter, compared to analyst estimates of $163.45 million.
 Heartland Express had a return on equity of 9.93% and a net margin of 11.29%.
-The business had revenue of $152.40 million during the quarter, compared to analysts’ expectations of $163.45 million.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, July 1st.
-Shareholders of record on Monday, June 21st will be issued a $0.02 dividend.
-The ex-dividend date is Friday, June 18th.
-This represents a $0.08 dividend on an annualized basis and a dividend yield of 0.45%.
-Heartland Express’s dividend payout ratio (DPR) is presently 9.20%.

-A number of large investors have recently made changes to their positions in HTLD.
-Assenagon Asset Management S.A. acquired a new stake in Heartland Express during the first quarter worth about $20,884,000.
-Morgan Stanley increased its stake in Heartland Express by 550.2% during the fourth quarter.
-Morgan Stanley now owns 976,135 shares of the transportation company’s stock worth $17,670,000 after acquiring an additional 826,017 shares during the last quarter.
-Norges Bank acquired a new position in Heartland Express during the fourth quarter valued at approximately $12,484,000.
-Healthcare of Ontario Pension Plan Trust Fund acquired a new position in Heartland Express during the fourth quarter valued at approximately $10,299,000.
-Finally, Millennium Management LLC lifted its position in Heartland Express by 55.6% during the first quarter.
-Millennium Management LLC now owns 678,874 shares of the transportation company’s stock valued at $13,292,000 after buying an additional 242,689 shares in the last quarter.
+Several institutional investors and hedge funds have recently bought and sold shares of the stock.
+Assenagon Asset Management S.A. purchased a new stake in Heartland Express in the 1st quarter valued at about $20,884,000.
+Morgan Stanley boosted its holdings in Heartland Express by 550.2% in the 4th quarter.
+Morgan Stanley now owns 976,135 shares of the transportation company’s stock worth $17,670,000 after buying an additional 826,017 shares during the period.
+Norges Bank bought a new position in Heartland Express in the 4th quarter worth approximately $12,484,000.
+Healthcare of Ontario Pension Plan Trust Fund bought a new position in Heartland Express in the 4th quarter worth approximately $10,299,000.
+Finally, Millennium Management LLC lifted its stake in Heartland Express by 55.6% in the 1st quarter.
+Millennium Management LLC now owns 678,874 shares of the transportation company’s stock worth $13,292,000 after purchasing an additional 242,689 shares in the last quarter.
 Institutional investors own 57.61% of the company’s stock.

+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, July 1st.
+Stockholders of record on Monday, June 21st will be issued a dividend of $0.02 per share.
+The ex-dividend date of this dividend is Friday, June 18th.
+This represents a $0.08 annualized dividend and a dividend yield of 0.48%.
+Heartland Express’s dividend payout ratio is currently 9.20%.

 Heartland Express, Inc, together with its subsidiaries, operates as a short-to-medium haul truckload carrier in the United States and Canada.
 It primarily provides nationwide asset-based dry van truckload service for shippers from Washington to Florida and New England to California; and temperature-controlled truckload services.